-This course offers students an opportunity to study the great diversity of animal phyla and to investigate how different lineages are designed to function as integrated units that we refer to as a 'body plan".
-As you learn about the body plans of the most diverse among the nearly 36 animal phyla, we will also study their evolution, the position that individual lineages hold in the tree of life (that is, their phylogeny), and aspects of their physiology, development and ecology.
-This is not a traditional zoology course- taxonomic names and anatomical nomenclature are not the fundamental learning outcomes.
-Instead, taxonomic names and nomenclature will serve as the basic language you will need to understand broader aspects of biology, such as diversity, form-function relationships, evolutionary history, regulation of development and more.
+This course offers students an opportunity to study the great diversity of animal phyla beyond the well-known megafauna and to investigate how different lineages are designed to function as integrated units that we refer to as a 'body plan".
+As you learn about the body plans of the most diverse among the nearly 35 animal phyla, we will also study their evolution, the position that individual lineages hold in the tree of life (that is, their phylogeny), and aspects of their physiology, development and ecology.
+This is not a traditional zoology course in that taxonomic names and anatomical nomenclature are not our fundamental learning outcomes.
+For our class, taxonomic names and nomenclature will serve as the basic language you will need to understand broader concepts of biology, such as diversity, form-function relationships, evolutionary history, development and more.